COMT (Catechol-O-Methyltransferase) breaks down estrogen, catecholamines and neurotransmitters including dopamine, epinephrine and norepinephrine.

 How to Nutritionally Approach COMT?

 The COMT enzyme requires the right dosage and type of magnesium based on weight and vitamin C which modulates dopamine and adrenaline.
 The other pathways to support include b-vitamins, and lowering excess estrogen levels for men or women through daily elimination.
-Interesting enough, magnesium and vitamin C is the solution to constipation along with diet.
+Interesting enough, magnesium and vitamin C is also the solution to constipation along with adequate fiber in the diet.